stiniee/beyond-coding-challenge/README.md

     date - [string] ISO date, e.g.: 2020-01-01
-    isBlocked - [boolean] True if the day is blocked factors - [object] the price factors for that day: seasonal - [float] factor related to the seasonality dayOfWeek - [float] factor related to the day of the week
+    isBlocked - [boolean] True if the day is blocked factors - [object] the price factors for that day: seasonal - [float] factors related to the seasonality dayOfWeek - [float] factors related to the day of the week
     ```

 - POST `http://localhost:1024/calendar/:listingId`